Nr44suessauer/nr44suessauer.github.io/_pages/about.md

 I started deadlinedriven.dev to provide students with tutorials and insights into exciting technical projects.
 Here, I share my knowledge, experiences, and journey from concept to completion.

-Occasionally, I publish diverse content in the [blog section](/blog), where you can find tutorials, instructions, and more.
+I publish diverse content in the [blog section](/blog), where you can find tutorials, instructions, and more.